Driver who plowed into crowd at Charlottesville rally guilty of first-degree murder

 Hill told jurors that Fields "feared for his safety," and at one point was remorseful that people had gotten injured.

 Prosecutors, however, argued that Fields was angry that day over the fighting taking place between the two sides.
-Prosecutor Nina-Alice Antony pointed out that Fields, who a former teacher said was fascinated by Nazism and Adolf Hitler, twice posted on Instagram before the rally an image of a group of people getting struck by a car.
+Prosecutor Nina-Alice Antony pointed out that Fields, twice posted on Instagram before the rally an image of a group of people getting struck by a car.

 "This case is about his decision to act on that anger," Antony said.